 Key management personnel of the Company are those persons having the authority and responsibility for planning, directing and controlling activities of the Company.
 The Board of Directors, Chief Executive Officer and senior management are considered as key management personnel of the Company.

-Key management personnel compensation comprised:
+Key management personnel compensation (excluding a key management personnel remunerated by an affiliated company) comprised: